-New book charts the rise and fall and rise again of one of Ireland’s most prolific adventurers.
+New book charts the rise and fall and rises again of one of Ireland’s most prolific adventurers.

 Success – Failure – Fear – Frustration – Pain – Love – Selfishness – Passion – Victory – Death – Reflection